 Calculations were done to determine the fate of rubber latex balloons released into the environment.
 Aging tests were done to measure the degradeability of latex balloons under a wide range of conditions.
 Based on results, recommendations were made concerning rules to limit the impact of balloons on the environment.
-See the document below and the main website - check out the The Green Balloon Campaign website.

 Code of practice for balloon releases.

 This code of practice has been compiled using the experiences of the industry and the feedback of environmental groups gathered over many years.
 Along with the requirements of the UK Civil Aviation Authority the following provides a comprehensive and responsible code of practice for the industry.

 •· Only latex balloons should be used in balloon releases

 •· Metallic foil balloons (sometimes referred to as Mylar) should never be released or used in a balloon release

 •· Latex balloons with a metallic pigment should never be used in a balloon release